fbpx

 Why is the lake pink?

-The Pink Lake in Torrevieja owes its stunning color to a combination of natural factors.
+The Pink Lagoon in Torrevieja, Spain,xº owes its stunning color to a combination of natural factors.

 The high salt concentration in the water creates an ideal environment for specific algae and bacteria, particularly *Dunaliella salina* and *Halobacterium*.